A special exhibition at the Elms Te Papa Tauranga, open 11am – 3pm daily.

 Using their own artwork and the collections of The Elms these artists have created installations that act as windows into this rich past, highlighting specific moments and individuals associated with the house and grounds.

-With the help of guided tours and accompanied by a catalogue featuring original photography by Andrew Warner, visitors will gain unique access to this exceptional project housed in this distinctive buildings and grounds.
+With the help of guided and accompanied by a catalogue featuring original photography by Andrew Warner, visitors will gain unique access to this exceptional project housed in this distinctive buildings and grounds.